paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-100-cyber-security-research-and-development.md

 ## § 7406.
 National Institute of Standards and Technology programs
 **(a) , (b) Omitted**

-**(c) Checklists for Government systems**
+**(c) Security automation and checklists for Government systems**

-(1) **In general** — The Director of the National Institute of Standards and Technology shall develop, and revise as necessary, a checklist setting forth settings and option selections that minimize the security risks associated with each computer hardware or software system that is, or is likely to become, widely used within the Federal Government.
+(1) **In general** — The Director of the National Institute of Standards and Technology shall, as necessary, develop and revise security automation standards, associated reference materials (including protocols), and checklists providing settings and option selections that minimize the security risks associated with each information technology hardware or software system and security tool that is, or is likely to become, widely used within the Federal Government, thereby enabling standardized and interoperable technologies, architectures, and frameworks for continuous monitoring of information security within the Federal Government.

+(2) **Priorities for development** — The Director of the National Institute of Standards and Technology shall establish priorities for the development of standards, reference materials, and checklists under this subsection on the basis of—

+  (A) the security risks associated with the use of the system;

+  (B) the number of agencies that use a particular system or security tool;

+  (C) the usefulness of the standards, reference materials, or checklists to Federal agencies that are users or potential users of the system;

+  (D) the effectiveness of the associated standard, reference material, or checklist in creating or enabling continuous monitoring of information security; or

-(2) **Priorities for development; excluded systems** — The Director of the National Institute of Standards and Technology may establish priorities for the development of checklists under this paragraph on the basis of the security risks associated with the use of the system, the number of agencies that use a particular system, the usefulness of the checklist to Federal agencies that are users or potential users of the system, or such other factors as the Director determines to be appropriate.
-The Director of the National Institute of Standards and Technology may exclude from the application of paragraph (1) any computer hardware or software system for which the Director of the National Institute of Standards and Technology determines that the development of a checklist is inappropriate because of the infrequency of use of the system, the obsolescence of the system, or the inutility or impracticability of developing a checklist for the system.
+  (E) such other factors as the Director of the National Institute of Standards and Technology determines to be appropriate.

+(3) **Excluded systems** — The Director of the National Institute of Standards and Technology may exclude from the application of paragraph (1) any information technology hardware or software system or security tool for which such Director determines that the development of a standard, reference material, or checklist is inappropriate because of the infrequency of use of the system, the obsolescence of the system, or the lack of utility or impracticability of developing a standard, reference material, or checklist for the system.

-(3) **Dissemination of checklists** — The Director of the National Institute of Standards and Technology shall make any checklist developed under this paragraph for any computer hardware or software system available to each Federal agency that is a user or potential user of the system.
+(4) **Dissemination of standards and related materials** — The Director of the National Institute of Standards and Technology shall ensure that Federal agencies are informed of the availability of any standard, reference material, checklist, or other item developed under this subsection.

-(4) **Agency use requirements** — The development of a checklist under paragraph (1) for a computer hardware or software system does not—
+(5) **Agency use requirements** — The development of standards, reference materials, and checklists under paragraph (1) for an information technology hardware or software system or tool does not—

-  (A) require any Federal agency to select the specific settings or options recommended by the checklist for the system;
+  (A) require any Federal agency to select the specific settings or options recommended by the standard, reference material, or checklist for the system;

   (B) establish conditions or prerequisites for Federal agency procurement or deployment of any such system;

-  (C) represent an endorsement of any such system by the Director of the National Institute of Standards and Technology; nor
+  (C) imply an endorsement of any such system by the Director of the National Institute of Standards and Technology; or

-  (D) preclude any Federal agency from procuring or deploying other computer hardware or software systems for which no such checklist has been developed.
+  (D) preclude any Federal agency from procuring or deploying other information technology hardware or software systems for which no such standard, reference material, or checklist has been developed or identified under paragraph (1).

 **(d) Federal agency information security programs**

-(1) **In general** — In developing the agencywide information security program required by [section 3534(b) of title 44](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title44-section3534/b&num=0&edition=prelim), an agency that deploys a computer hardware or software system for which the Director of the National Institute of Standards and Technology has developed a checklist under subsection (c) of this section—
+(1) **In general** — In developing the agencywide information security program required by [section 3554(b) of title 44](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title44-section3554/b&num=0&edition=prelim), an agency that deploys a computer hardware or software system for which the Director of the National Institute of Standards and Technology has developed a checklist under subsection (c) of this section—

   (A) shall include in that program an explanation of how the agency has considered such checklist in deploying that system; and